a-type/verdant/docs/docs/react/reactivity.md

 As hinted above, even primitive fields are given named alias types.
 I recommend using these types to make it clear that a component is representing a particular field, even if it resolves to `string` or another primitive.
 Ultimately it will depend on how reusable that component is expected to be across different purposes!

+## Deep watching

+I've explained granular watching first because that's the encouraged approach.
+But yes, you can watch all deep changes in an entity and sub-fields.

+Just pass `{ deep: true }` as a second parameter to `useWatch`.

+This turns off the granular reactivity tracking mentioned in the tip above.
+Your component will now re-render for every change in every sub-level of the watched entity.
+Don't say I didn't warn you!

 ## Watching files

 File fields will lazily load their file contents, so they also require reactivity.
 If you pass a file entity to `useWatch`, it will return the URL of the file, or `null` if it's not yet ready.
 This differs from how loading is handled with Suspense in most of Verdant (whoops).